SubjectsSubjects(version: 983)

 Requirements to the exam -

-The final exam for Structure and Function of the Human Body will take place during the summer examination period (June-September) in the form of an oral exam covering all four fields: anatomy, histology and embryology, physiology, and biochemistry.
+The final exam for the Structure and Function of the Human Body will take place during the summer examination period (June-September) in the form of an oral exam covering all four fields: anatomy, histology and embryology, physiology, and biochemistry.

 Requirements for Credits - Winter Semester: